eea/plone-backend/develop/README.md

 ## Cleanup

-If you want to cleanup your development environment and start from scratch just remove the `develop` folder and re-run all steps from the [Install](#install) section:
+If you want to cleanup your development environment and start from scratch just remove the `develop` folder and re-run all steps from the [Install](#install) section or use:

-    rm -rf ./develop
-    git checkout ./develop
-    git pull
+    make clean

 ## Copyright and license